SQL statements to create database table SQL Server and MySQL

 );

-Optional, we can also specify create index statement during after creating table.
+Optional, we can also specify create index statement after creating table.

 MySQL